Every day, we pick a piece of property jargon to demystify on 99.co. Today, we’re looking at the annoying MOP that faces HDB flat buyers:

 - Purchase a private property

 The time of your MOP begins from the date of key collection.
-Also, by the official rules, you must be residing in your flat to fulfill the MOP.
+Also, by the official rules, you must be residing in your flat to fulfil the MOP.
 For example:

 Without the MOP, they could buy the flat and start using it to generate rental income right away.
 That’s not fair to other Singaporeans however, who may genuinely need that home.

-And while there’s already an SSD in place, the five-year MOP also prevents people from buying a flat and then quickly flipping (reselling) it for a profit in a short span.
+And while there’s already the Seller’s Stamp Duty (SSD) rule in place, the five-year MOP also prevents people from buying a flat and then quickly flipping (reselling) it for a profit in a short span.
 If we let that happen, resale flat prices would go through the roof, which is a bad but appropriate pun.

 Why do some SERS flats have a seven-year MOP?